© 2008 Steve Campsall

 What style and form

-(i.e. format) of writing would satisfy the genre conventions you need to follow?
+(i.e. format) of writing would satisfy the genre conventions you need to follow for an article?

 CONTEXT

-Often an article is not read ‘in depth’ and at a time when full concentration is possible, so... a catchy lively style which does not demand too much of your reader and which follows a clear and logical structure is almost certain to be a good choice for many articles.
+Often an article is not read ‘in depth’, pored over and studied because full concentration is often not possible when a newspaper or magazine is read, so... a catchy lively style which does not demand too much of your reader and which follows a clear and logical structure is almost certain to be a good choice for many articles.

 WRITING THE ARTICLE